Lee de Forest: Initial broadcasting experiments

-De Forest also used the arc-transmitter to conduct some of the earliest experimental entertainment radio broadcasts.
-Eugenia Farrar sang "I Love You Truly" in an unpublicized test from his laboratory in 1907, and in 1908, on de Forest's Paris honeymoon, musical selections were broadcast from the Eiffel Tower as a part of demonstrations of the arc-transmitter.
+De Forest also used the arc transmitter to conduct some of the earliest experimental entertainment radio broadcasts.
+Eugenia Farrar sang "I Love You Truly" in an unpublicized test from his laboratory in 1907, and in 1908, on de Forest's Paris honeymoon, musical selections were broadcast from the Eiffel Tower as a part of demonstrations of the arc transmitter.
 In early 1909, in what may have been the first public speech by radio, de Forest's mother-in-law, Harriot Stanton Blatch, made a broadcast supporting women's suffrage.

 More ambitious demonstrations followed.
-A series of tests in conjunction with the Metropolitan Opera House in New York City were conducted to determine whether it was practical to broadcast opera performances live from the stage.
+A series of tests in conjunction with the Metropolitan Opera House in New York City were conducted to determine whether broadcasting opera performances live from the stage would be practical.
 Tosca was performed on January 12, 1910, and the next day's test included Italian tenor Enrico Caruso.
 On February 24, the Manhattan Opera Company's Mme.
-Mariette Mazarin sang "La Habanera" from Carmen and selections from the controversial "Elektra" over a transmitter located in de Forest's lab.
-But these tests showed that the idea was not yet technically feasible, and de Forest would not make any additional entertainment broadcasts until late 1916, when more capable vacuum-tube equipment became available.
+Mariette Mazarin sang "La Habanera" from Carmen and selections from the controversial Elektra over a transmitter located in de Forest's lab, but these tests showed that the idea was not yet technically feasible, and de Forest did not make any additional entertainment broadcasts until late 1916, when more capable vacuum-tube equipment became available.